 Be nice.
 Or else.

-UX Designer at Sicom Systems Joined about 3 years ago
+UX Designer at Sicom Systems Joined over 3 years ago

 Yeah, the interactions for notifications in iOS 10 really make no sense.
 Slide left to dismiss, slide right to open, both of which have the exact same animation and no particular indication that something different will happen until it happens.